MicrosoftDocs/Devices-docs/surface/surface-it-toolkit-usb-recover.md

 8.Once the USB creation process reaches 100%, a confirmation message indicates that the recovery USB is ready to use.

-Throughout the process, ensure you have a stable internet connection for the download and that no data you wish to keep is on the USB drive, as it will be formatted during the process.
+Throughout the process, ensure you have a stable internet connection for the download and that no data you wish to keep is on the USB drive when formatted during the process.
 After the USB drive is created, you can use it to restore the chosen Surface device back to its original state.